The NPR Politics PodcastPolitics

 NPR Privacy Policy

-This episode: senior political correspondent Tamara Keith, congressional reporter Sam Gringlas, and White House correspondent Franco Ordoñez.
+This episode: senior political correspondent Tamara Keith, congressional reporter Sam Gringlas, congressional correspondent Barbara Sprunt and senior national political correspondent Mara Liasson.

 Our executive producer is Muthoni Muturi.